Open Empower Client User Interface, click the Info button. The product release version can be found in Installed Service Packs section.

 Empower Agent Level.
-To monitor Empower Agent errors, status, or other parameters, the administrator has access to:
+To monitor Empower Agent errors, status, or other parameters, the administrator must have access to the following:

-The detailed error messages are stored in the SQLite database.
-User can see the errors or reprocess the failed injections via the Empower Agent Management Console.
+- The detailed error messages that are stored in the SQLite database.
+They must also be able to see the errors or reprocess the failed injections in the Tetra Empower Agent console.

-The error is logged to log files, which are uploaded to the Data Platform periodically.
-The errors can be searched and trigger alert/notification to the TetraScience Support team at ([email protected]).
+- The error is logged to log files, which are uploaded to the TDP periodically.
+The errors can be searched and trigger alerts or notifications to the TetraScience Support team at <customer-name>[[email protected]].